jeanmathieupotvin/transltr/README.md

 ## Getting Started

 Write code as you normally would.
-Whenever a piece of text (a literal character vector) must be available in multiple languages, wrap it with `translate()`.
+Whenever a piece of text (literal character vectors) should be available in multiple languages, pass it to method `Translator$translate()`.
+You may also use your own function.

 1. Once you are ready to work on translating your project, call `find_source()`.
    This returns a `Translator` object.